Gillan0/pne-editor/README.md

 ## How it Works
 A transition is enabled when its input places have enough tokens to satisfy the incoming arc values.
 When a transition fires, tokens are transferred from input places to output places based on the arc values.
-The simulation allows dynamic changes to token distribution, enabling the modeling of complex system behaviors, with a visual interface.\
+The simulation allows dynamic changes to token distribution, enabling the modeling of complex system behaviors, with a visual interface.

 This simulation uses a formerly developped user interface.
-Our implementation Simply adapts our Petri Net Simulation project to be used in this wrapper.\
+Our implementation Simply adapts our Petri Net Simulation project to be used in this wrapper.

 Java Implementation: Developed in Java (version 23.0.1) with JUnit 5 for model testing (model tests not included).

 # Getting Started
-##Installation
+Installation : \
-Clone the repository:\
+Clone the repository:
 ```
 git clone https://github.com/Gillan0/pne-editor.git
 ```